Alfresco/alfresco-anaxes-hello-world/README.md

 ```bash
 helm install stable/nginx-ingress --namespace example
 ```
+3. Get the nginx-ingress-controller release name from the previous command and set it as a variable: export INGRESSRELEASE=knobby-wolf

-3. Add the helm repository so that chart dependencies can be pulled:
+4. Add the helm repository so that chart dependencies can be pulled:

 ```bash
 helm repo add alfresco-incubator http://kubernetes-charts.alfresco.com/incubator